NethServer/docs/administrator-manual/en/backup.rst

 Both files will override the list of included and excluded data set from the single backup.
 The accepted syntax is the same as the single backup (see paragraph above).

-For example, given the a backup named ``mybackup1`` create the following files:
+For example, given a backup named ``mybackup1`` create the following files:

 - :file:`/etc/backup-data/mybackup1.include`
 - :file:`/etc/backup-data/mybackup1.exclude`